devustine/COS101/fullnotes/04_hardware-software-computer-types.md

 Mobile devices, including smartphones and tablets, fall into this category.

 #### Design Features
-- They're developed for maximum convenience to be used on the go
+- They're developed for maximum convenience to be used on the go.
 - Carry out lightweight tasks like:
   - Sending emails
   - Playing lightweight games
   - Video streaming
   - Chatting
-- Their sleek designs allow them to easily fit into our pockets or small handbags
+- Their sleek designs allow them to easily fit into our pockets or small handbags.

 #### Performance
 Mobile devices have less processing power when compared to other computers such as desktops.